-Tax-Exempt Bonds: provides information to the tax-exempt bond community in the form of education and outreach programs.
+Tax-Exempt Bonds: Provides information to the tax-exempt bond community in the form of education and outreach programs.
 It encourages voluntary compliance through ruling and agreement efforts.
 It also administers and conducts the tax-exempt bond examination program.
-More information is available at www.irs.gov/taxexemptbond.
+For more information, visit the Tax Exempt Bond website.

-Indian Tribal Governments: helps Indian tribes deal with their Federal tax matters and provides a single point of contact for assistance and service.
+Indian Tribal Governments: Helps Indian tribes deal with their federal tax matters and provides a single point of contact for assistance and service.
 The specialists in this area address issues and provide guidance unique to Indian tribes, whose concerns may relate to tribal governments as employers, distributions to tribal members, and the establishment of governmental programs, trusts, and businesses.
-For more information visit the ITG web site at www.irs.gov/govt/tribes.
+For more information visit the Indian Tribal Governments website.

-Federal, State, and Local Governments: provides a clear point of contact for all government entities for their tax issues with the primary focus on information return reporting and employment tax issues.
-It develops and delivers tailored communication and education programs and provides easily accessible and equitable voluntary compliance programs for its government customers.
-FSLG is also responsible for administering the tax laws and ensuring compliance.
+Federal, State, and Local Governments: Provides a clear point of contact for all government entities for their tax issues with the primary focus on information return reporting and employment tax issues.
+FSLG is responsible for administering the tax laws affecting these entities and ensuring compliance.
+It also develops and delivers communication and education programs and provides easily accessible and equitable voluntary compliance programs for its government customers.

-On the Federal, State and Local Governments web page (www.irs.gov/govts) you can find the latest, updated version of this publication, and additional information, including:
+On the Federal, State and Local Governments website you can find the latest, updated version of this publication, and additional information, including:

-- Latest technical developments affecting government entities
+Latest tax developments affecting government entities

 - How to contact an FSLG Specialist in your area

 - How to e-mail FSLG with a question

+- A toolkit providing all basic federal tax reporting materials in one location

 - Fact sheets and frequently asked questions

-- Schedule of events of interest to government entities

-- The FSLG Newsletter
+- The semiannual FSLG Newsletter

-- Links to related sites of interest.
+- Links to related sites of interest